treggs1/Running_Base/README.md

 * I want to be able to easily understand what the site is about.
 * I want to be able to find the information I need and navigate to it quickly.
 * I want to be able to find social madia links easily.
-* As a beginner, I want to learn how to run properly.
+* As a beginner, I want to learn how to train for running properly and reduce the risk of injury.
 * I want to improve my running skills and get faster.

 #### Returning Visitor Goals